 HTS 800 has the most volume; the best snare response and the best sound and balance of any pipe band snare drum.
 As for the bass and tenor sound...WOW!
 Premier drums have outstanding clarity and are so easy to set-up.

 Stephen Creighton is the lead drummer of the current RSPBA Champion of Champions St Laurence O’Toole pipe band from Dublin, Ireland.
-His honours include to date as a solo drummer include 1989 World Junior Champion, 19 World Solo Finals, 5 Senior all Ireland Championships and 3 Ulster Senior Championships.
-With his corps, Stephen has won five Grade 1 all Ireland drumming prizes and the 2006 World Grade 1 Drumming prize.
+His honours include to date as a solo drummer 1989 World Junior Champion, 19 World Solo Finals, 5 Senior all Ireland Championships and 3 Ulster Senior Championships.
+With his corps, Stephen has won five Grade 1 all Ireland drumming prizes, two Champion of Champions titles and one World title.
 Stephen is married to Amanda and has four children; Stephen Junior, Keith, Glen and Hannah.

 As a professional drummer and educator; did/do you have a day job and how does this affect you?